Mark Axelrod

-Mark Axelrod is an American author and academic, who is a professor of Comparative Literature in Chapman University's Wilkinson College of Humanities and Social Sciences.
+Mark Axelrod is an American writer and academic, who is a professor of Comparative Literature in Chapman University's Wilkinson College of Humanities and Social Sciences.
 For twenty-five years he has been the Director of the John Fowles Center for Creative Writing, which has received five National Endowment for the Arts Grants.

-Education and career
+Education

 Axelrod received his Ph.D. in Comparative Literature from the University of Minnesota Twin Cities, and received both his B.A. and M.A. in Comparative Literature from Indiana University Bloomington.
 He also received fellowships to study/teach at Edinburgh University and Oxford University, as well as receiving four Fulbrights to teach in Brazil, Sweden, Denmark and Norway.
 In addition, he has taught creative writing throughout Europe and Latin America.